DiSkyOrg/Documentation/docs/docs/events-rework.md

 === "Examples"
     ```applescript
     on member timeout:
-    broadcast "%event-member% has been timed out until %event-date%"
+    broadcast "%event-member% has been timed out until %timeout end%."
     ```

 === "Patterns"